OmerBilgin21/smart-books/backend/README.md

 TODO:

 - [ ] Already read lists.
-- [ ] Like/dislike suggestions, consider on future suggestions
+- [ ] Implement a recency consideration to already read lists.
-- [ ] Implement a frecency (frequency + recency) to already read lists.
+- [ ] Implement a "users who liked this also liked this" thingy.